 - Proteins – Albumin, globulin, and fibrinogen

-- It is used to remove the metabolic wastes from the tissue cells.
+- Removal of metabolic wastes from the tissue cells.

-- It is used to absorb the fats from the small intestine through lymphatic vessels.
+- Absorption of fats from the small intestine through lymphatic vessels.

 Stay tuned with BYJU’S to learn more about Composition and Functions of Lymph.